nasuni-labs/nasuni-dashboards/README.md

 ## Deploy the VM
 Deploy a Rocky Linux or Windows VM that meets the requirements for Nasuni Dashboards.

+NOTE: Be sure to update all the OS packages by running

+        sudo dnf update

 ## Configure DNS
 To use hostnames rather than IP addresses for the Telegraf SNMP agent configuration, DNS is required.
 Two common scenarios for DNS configuration: